-As we at SOURCE are always working on new ideas – as our goal is that SOURCE products provide the best possible solutions to enjoy the outdoors – we are curious to see what ideas this university-project brings forward.
+As we at SOURCE are always working on new ideas – SOURCE products provide the best possible solutions to enjoy the outdoors – we are curious to see what ideas this university-project brings forward.
 And we are happy to provide SOURCE Hydration Systems to the students’ project for testing and developing.

-The students’ first sketch below of the planned device shows the workings, including a flowmeter and a LED signaling green/yellow/red the level of fluids left in the Widepac.
-Obviously, there is a lot of practical problems to solve, and issues like weight, durability and usability are paramount to any piece of outdoor gear.
+The students’ first sketch below of the planned device shows the outlines of their solution, including a flowmeter and a LED signaling green/yellow/red the level of fluids left in the Widepac.
+Obviously, there is a lot of practical problems to solve, and issues like weight, durability and usability are paramount designing (not only) outdoor gear.
 In any case, we are curious for the outcome of the project and we will update here in our blog with pictures of the final device.